7 Best Pearl Harbor Tours: Budget, Private, & All Historical Sites!

-The two most visited attractions in all of Hawaii are Pearl Harbor and the Polynesian Cultural Center.
+The two most-visited attractions in the Hawaiian Islands are Pearl Harbor National Memorial and the Polynesian Cultural Center, both on the island of Oahu.
 So if you’re planning a trip to the historic sites and museums at Pearl Harbor, you’re in good company.

-We’ve visited and toured Pearl Harbor multiple times, taking tours as well as just visiting on our own.
-I can tell you that if you’re at all interested in visiting, this should not be missed.
+We’ve visited and toured Pearl Harbor multiple times, both on guided tours and independently.
+I can tell you that if you’re at all interested in visiting, Pearl Harbor is a bucket-list Hawaii site that you shouldn’t miss.

 What to Consider Before Booking a Pearl Harbor Tour